The Last of the Mohicans: Plot summary

-The next day, Hawk-eye leads the party to Fort Henry, past a siege by the French army.
-Munro sends Hawk-eye to Fort Edward for reinforcements, but he is captured by the French, who deliver him to Fort Henry without the letter.
+The next day, Hawk-eye leads the party to Fort William Henry, past a siege by the French army.
+Munro sends Hawk-eye to Fort Edward for reinforcements, but he is captured by the French, who deliver him to Fort William Henry without the letter.
 Heyward returns to Colonel Munro and announces his love for Alice, and Munro gives his permission for Heyward's courtship.
-The French general, Montcalm, invites Munro to a parley and shows him General Webb's letter, in which the British general has refused reinforcements.
+The French general, Montcalm, invites Munro to a parley and shows him General Webb's letter, in which the British general has refused to send reinforcements.
 At this, Munro agrees to Montcalm's terms: that the British soldiers, together with their women and children, must leave the fort and withdraw from the war for eighteen months.
 Outside the fort, the column of British evacuees is betrayed and ambushed by 2,000 Huron warriors; in the ensuing massacre, Magua kidnaps Cora and Alice, and he leads them toward the Huron village, with David Gamut in pursuit.

 Hawk-eye, the Mohicans, Heyward, and Colonel Munro survive the massacre and set out to follow Magua, and cross a lake to intercept his trail.
 They encounter a band of Hurons by the lakeshore, who spot the travelers.
 A canoe chase ensues, in which the rescuers reach land before the Hurons can kill them, and eventually follow Magua to the Huron village.
 Here, they find Gamut (earlier spared by the Hurons as a harmless madman), who says that Alice is held in this village and Cora in one belonging to the Lenape (Delaware).